apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/_index.en.md

 ## Configuration Object

-The blue part of the figure shows the sharding-jdbc configuration objects.
+The blue part of the figure shows the Sharding-JDBC configuration objects.
 ShardingRuleConfiguration is the entrance to configure the Sharding strategy, and it can include multiple TableRuleConfiguration and MasterSlaveRuleConfiguration.
 A TableRuleConfiguration is configured for a group of tables with the same sharding strategy.
 If both Sharding and Read-write splitting are used, you need to set MasterSlaveRuleConfiguration for each logic database used to do Read-write splitting.
 There is one-to-one correspondence between each TableRuleConfiguration and each ShardingStrategyConfiguration which consists of 5 kinds of strategies to choose from.
 For details on the use of sharding strategies, please read the [Database Sharding] (/02-guide/sharding/).

 MasterSlaveRuleConfiguration is only used for Read-write splitting.